django-extensions/django-extensions/docs/runserver_plus.rst

 when https is used.
 To use SSL simply provide a file name for certificates;
 a key and certificate file will be automatically generated::

-  $ python manage.py runserver_plus --cert cert
+  $ python manage.py runserver_plus --cert-file cert.crt
   Validating models...
   0 errors found